chenasraf/simple-scaffold/README.md

 - Use `yarn test` to run tests
 - Use `yarn cmd` to use the CLI feature of Simple Scaffold from within the root directory, enabling you to test different behaviors.
 See `yarn cmd -h` for more information.

-  This requires an updated build, and does not trigger one itself.
-Either use `yarn dev` or `yarn build` before running this, or use `yarn build-cmd` instead, which builds before running the cmd with args.
+  > This requires an updated build, and does not trigger one itself.
+Either use `yarn dev` or
+  > `yarn build` before running this, or use `yarn build-cmd` instead, which triggers a build right
+  > before running the command with the rest of the given arguments.